History

 Prerequisites: HI-103 or HI-104 or HI-105 or HI-111 or HI-112 or HI-261

 The Young Turk Revolution, division of Ottoman Empire in World War I; rise of new states; the Arab-Israeli conflict.
-[Applicable to the Global Studies Concentration.]
+Counts for Middle East/Asia in the History major.

 Every 2-3 years.
 3 Credits